 The Bottom Line

-The Daiwa Costal SV is a phenominal baitcasting reel and is available HERE.
+The Daiwa Coastal SV is a phenomenal baitcasting reel!

 One of the standout features of this reel is the air brake system.
 You won’t experience as much backlashing because you’ll have a more controlled cast due to the magnetic air brake system.